 Step 4: Deciding How Much Risk To Take When Learning How To Start Investing

-In a passive index-fund based investment strategy (the easiest and best way to invest), you'll only need to pick as few as 2 or 3 different investments.
+In a passive index-fund based investment strategy, you’ll only need to pick as few as 2 or 3 different investments.

-To lower the risk of your portfolio (the collection of all of your investments), one of those investments will be bonds.
+To lower the risk of your investment portfolio, one of those investments will be bonds.
 In general, the more bonds you invest in, the less risky your portfolio will be.

 But that doesn’t mean you should only invest in bonds to lower the risk.
 Bonds also have lower expected returns, which means you are less likely to make more money.